 The big life events like the arrival of a child, or marriage, or a death should be celebrated in a way that is genuine and meaningful to us.
 These are important events and we need to get them right.

-I have always been an atheist, like my Dad; but I believe in religous tolerance and freedom of worship, and many of my friends believe in God, and worship regularly.
+I believe in religious tolerance and freedom of worship, and many of my friends believe in God, and worship regularly.
 I make a point of welcoming people of all beliefs to ceremonies I conduct.

 I have been a celebrant since 2005 and find it very rewarding.